yanirkes/TextClustering/README.md

 ```

 # How to Use
 ## 1.  **Prepare URLs to Scrape**
-In the urls list within the script, add the patent URLs you want to scrape:
+In script there are urls ready tobe scrape, you can replace them with your own.

 ```python
 urls = [